eden-finance/vest/README.md

 ## Overview

 The Nigerian Money Market Protocol is a decentralized finance (DeFi) platform that enables time-locked investments in Nigerian money markets using cNGN stablecoin.
-Built by **Eden Finance** and deployed on the **AssetChain blockchain**, this protocol provides investors with secure, transparent, and profitable investment opportunities while maintaining regulatory compliance.
+This protocol provides investors with secure, transparent, and profitable investment opportunities while maintaining regulatory compliance.

 ## Features